 - Text-like answers in a scholarship application form are just wrong on several levels, don’t do it!

-There are many more scholarship red flags that signal to the judges that the student does not deserve to be the winner of their award and I share these in great detail in my guide, How to Win College Scholarships found here.
+There are many more scholarship red flags that signal to the judges that the student does not deserve to be the winner of their award and I share these in great detail in my ebook, How to Win College Scholarships found here.

 To win more money for college, students need to get into the minds of the judges as much as possible and tailor their applications, essays, and letters of recommendation to the organization offering the scholarship money.